Hot Take: Glamping Is Better in the Winter

 Courtesy of Levin Iglut

-When you think of glamping, you might think of elegantly furnished safari tents with their canvas flaps pinned back, alfresco meals at a table under a canopy of twinkle lights, and days spent frolicking in the great outdoors.
+When you think of glamping, you might picture elegantly furnished safari tents with their canvas flaps pinned back, dinner alfresco under a canopy of twinkling lights, and days spent frolicking in the great outdoors.
 Dump several feet of snow on this scene and suddenly all that communing with nature doesn’t sound fun at all.

-But winter is really when glamping shines.
+But winter is when glamping really shines.
 In a pod, tree house, glass-walled igloo, or geodesic dome, you’ll be completely immersed in nature, but you’ll stay warm and surrounded by creature comforts—even if a storm is raging around you.
-The quiet, snowy landscapes still offer plenty of opportunities to romp around, and you can cook your s’mores at night by a wood-burning stove.
+The quiet, snowy landscapes still offer plenty of opportunities to romp around, after which you can cozy up indoors and roast s’mores on a wood-burning stove.
 As for stargazing?
-Many places feature huge windows or skylights so you can recline on a fluffy bed to look for shooting stars or—if you’re lucky—the Northern Lights.
+Many places are transparent or feature huge windows or skylights so you can recline on a cushy bed to look for shooting stars or—if you’re lucky—the northern lights.
 Feeling the hygge yet?
 Check out these eight glamping retreats around the world that might be even better in the winter.

 This sweet pod is deep in the woodlands of central Sweden.